Robin Hood: [Holding up a bottle of whiskey] What about this? Is this magical?

 - A cook managed to keep himself alive long enough to be rescued by chugging a flask of brandy as the ship went under.
 The cook is seen doing this on the sinking stern in Titanic (1997), although his survival is not depicted in the film.

-- It is not uncommon for actors of all genders to have a fairly strong drink before a screen that involves getting naked on camera.
+- It is not uncommon for actors of all genders to have a fairly strong drink before performing a scene that involves getting naked on camera.
 When Allison Janney won an Emmy for a guest role in Masters of Sex, she thanked a crew member who had given her a shot of bourbon before a sex scene.